-The Laboratory of Animal Reproduction is carrying out the basic reproductive biology to provide the theoretical rationale for the above-mentioned means of the reproductive engineering.
+The Laboratory of Animal Reproduction is carrying out the basic reproductive biology to provide the theoretical rationale for the above-mentioned means of reproductive engineering.

 Mammalian reproduction is controlled by a functional unit called the hypothalamus-pituitary-gonadal axis.
 Gonadotropin-releasing hormone (GnRH) is a decapeptide situated at the highest place in the axis and constitutes the final common pathway of the brain control of the reproduction.